Race Format

 Assembly

 - A standard pallet is about 4.5″ tall.
 Your life will be much easier if your tarp extends a couple inches above the pallet top, helping keep out incoming water.
-Consider pulling a plank off the pallet and cutting it into four pieces to build these posts.
+Consider building a short post at each corner of your raft, and stretching the tarp between the posts.

 Optional/Recommended Gear